sahilGomes/my_dsa_material/notes/recursion_technique.md

 3. Ensure the recursion terminates: Make sure that the recursive function eventually reaches the base case, and does not enter an infinite loop.

 4. Combine the solutions: Combine the solutions of the subproblems to solve the original problem.

+**Note**:-
+The base case no. might depend on the number of recursion function arguments.